-Equal parts jet-set glitz and multicultural grit, and with more than half its population coming here from other countries around the globe, Miami (pop.
-435,000; metro pop.
-2.5 million) really embodies the transitive state of the nation in the early years of the 21st century.
+Equal parts jet-set glitz and multicultural grit, and with more than half its population coming here from other countries, Miami (pop.
+470,914; metro pop.
+6.2 million) embodies the transitive state of the nation in the 21st century.
 Having sprung up from swampland in the 1920s, Miami has weathered hurricanes and race riots, real estate booms and busts, drug running, and endless political intrigue to become one of America’s most energetic cities.
-In her book Miami, Joan Didion describes the city as an economically schizophrenic place where it’s possible “to pass from walled enclaves to utter desolation while changing stations on the car radio.”
+In her book Miami, Joan Didion describes the city as a place where it’s possible “to pass from walled enclaves to utter desolation while changing stations on the car radio.”

-The I-95 freeway, and the old main route, US-1, both enter Miami north of downtown in the very rough Little Haiti neighborhood, while the infinitely more scenic Hwy-A1A crosses Biscayne Bay from Miami Beach.
+The I-95 freeway and the old main route, US-1, both enter Miami north of downtown in the rough but quickly changing Little Haiti neighborhood, while the infinitely more scenic Hwy-A1A crosses Biscayne Bay from Miami Beach.
 Around downtown, Biscayne Boulevard winds along the waterfront, merging into historic Brickell Avenue, now lined by flashy postmodern bank and condo towers.
 From here, detour west on the one-way system along 7th and 8th Streets through Little Havana, then south through Coral Gables, joining the old Dixie Highway (US-1) for the drive south through Homestead to the Florida Keys.